-- If, for some reason, you cannot pick up your share on a given day, please let us know in advance.
-In that case, we may be able to arrange a different pickup option for you or double up your share on another week.
-Or we could donate the share The Chester County Food Bank.
-Over the past few years, with your help we have donated over $18,000.00 worth of food and cash to hungry Chester County residents.
-Thank you!
+- If, for some reason, you cannot pick up your share on a given day, and know in advance, you may be able to arrange a different pickup location or double up your share on another week.
+You'll do this through the Farmigo system you sign up on.
+A link will be provided.

 - We will choose the items for you, selecting those we think you will find to be the most enjoyable and interesting.